4tegs/gravelmaps/README.md

 | orux-street | This style is a mix from the orux and the street layout, made for use with Android devices running street style Oruxmaps.   |
 | rad | This is my personal adaption of the standard style for use with my road-bicycle.
 It has a reduced layout, missing "not so good" tracks. |

-To compile the maps, it is necessary to have the style in two formats: *.typ and *.txt.
-Make sure to have the *.txt in UTF-8-BOM Format!

 ## Special